 "We are certain of the following: a large number of man made chemicals that have been released into the environment, as well as a few natural ones, have the potential to disrupt the endocrine system of animals, including humans." his statement, made by scientists at a conference in Wingspread, Wisconsin, in 1991, is at the origin of the concept of endocrine disruptor (ED).
 It unified observations on humans and wild animals, through identifying a new mode of action that led to a reassessment of the toxicity of certain substances.
-Thus, in December 2021, following the consideration of its ED effect, the European Food Safety Authority (EFSA) recommended dividing by 100,000 the tolerable daily intake of bisphenol A (BPA), a chemical widely used in many sectors.
+For example, in April 2023, the European Food Safety Authority (EFSA) published a safety re-evaluation on ED effect dividing by 20 000 the tolerable daily intake for bisphenol A (BPA), a chemical widely used in many sectors.
 EDs, because they interact with hormones, can sometimes be very active at low doses.
 They can have critical harmful effects at certain stages of life and be inactive at others.
 And they can cause harm to health and environment.
 It is therefore important to identify and characterise them.
-However, we are still lacking validated tests to evaluate the ED character of a substance and its mode of action, and to study all the effects of EDs.
+However, we are still lacking validated tests to evaluate the endocrine disrupting character of a substance and its mode of action, and to study all the effects of EDs.
 On the other hand, many laboratories develop test methods.
 When they are not validated, the repeatability, the reproducibility and the relevance of the test are not secured.
-These methods can then both lead people to believe, wrongly, in the nontoxicity of certain substances and disqualify others without any scientific ground.
+These methods can then both lead people to believe, wrongly, in the non-toxicity of certain substances and disqualify others without any scientific ground.
 Established in 2019, Pepper is the culmination of 10 years of efforts.
-It combines public and private resources and ambitions to bring a solution to this problem by developing and funding the pre-validation of characterisation methods in order to provide mankind with the ED toolbox that it is critically lacking.
-Work has started.
-The team is in place.
-Several methods are in pre-validation.
+It combines public and private resources and ambitions to bring a solution to this problem by developing and funding the validation of characterisation methods in order to provide mankind with the ED toolbox that it is critically lacking.
+Pepper is now an operator of validation recognised at the European and OECD levels.
 In Europe, more and more laboratories are aware of the opportunity offered to them to validate their methods.
 But to continue, accelerate and sustain Pepper's action, we need your support.
-We need to raise around 26 million euros to allow us, over the next 10 years, to pre-validate the 25 to 30 methods capable of reliably identifying chemicals' ED properties.
+We need to raise around 26 million euros to allow us, over the next 10 years, to validate the 25 to 30 methods capable of reliably identifying chemicals' ED properties.
 With your help, we can meet the challenge!